rholighaus/rs_inline_keywords/README.md

 + removed custom sql and used resourcespace's own update functionality
 + corrected array/comma explodes (as far as I know ;)
 + added logging of changes
++ added posibility for append or overwriting previous data